HubSpot Asset Marketplace module requirements

 - Where there is at least one control within a field group, all controls must be grouped into categories labeled by their function.

-- Module fields added to the Content tab must provide ways to customize the content of a module.
-For example, controls for font size, image, icon, alt-text, and link controls.
+- Module fields added to the Content tab must give ways to customize the content of a module.
+For example, controls for image, icon, alt text, and link controls.

 Module style field groups must be consistent and follow a pattern.
 Below is a recommended order for your style field groups.
 These groups can either be at the top level or nested one group deep.
-Empty groups may also be removed:- Presets
+Empty groups may also be removed:

 - Text